 Commissioner of Building & Public Property

 Throughout Commissioner McKinney’s 32 year tenure in executive roles with the National Basketball Association, he has successfully developed and negotiated international business contracts and partnered with colleagues, business professionals, and competitors to achieve goals, build solid business relationships, and represent not only his organization, but all of the fans who supported his teams.
 His experience in working with teams and building organizations has benefited people and organizations at home and around the world.
-In addition to his position with the NBA, Commissioner McKinney served on the Seattle Sports Commission where he worked with business leaders, community activists and citizens to help strengthen local business, kids and local pride by supporting local teams from professionals to amateurs while bringing world class events to Seattle like the annual Boeing Classic Golf Tournament.
+In addition to his position with the NBA Seattle Sonics, Commissioner McKinney served on the Seattle Sports Commission where he worked with business leaders, community activists and citizens to help strengthen local business, kids and local pride by supporting local teams from professionals to amateurs while bringing world class events to Seattle like the annual Boeing Classic Golf Tournament.

-Throughout his tenure in the NBA, Commissioner McKinney had Zion on his mind and in his heart.
-Commissioner McKinney has been active in community affairs for many years and has served on leadership boards of many local and national organizations including: Big Brothers/Big Sisters, The Boys & Girl Club, The Urban League, The United Negro College Fund, Junior Achievement, The Zion Benton High School Board, The Seattle Sports Commission, Boy Scouts of America, Easter Seals, and the Marillac House in Chicago.
-In addition, Commissioner McKinney shared some of his vast experience and knowledge as a professional public speaker for many years and has spoken on a myriad of leadership, life, and professional topics such as: Teamwork, Building the Proper Work Environment, Leadership, Developing New Business Sales, and How to Overcome Adversity, to name a few topics.
-He has spoken at University of Michigan, General Mills, Honeywell, ServiceMaster, The Waukegan Yacht Club, Ethan Allen, Prudential Life Insurance, Washington Decca Youth Leadership Institute, and Minnesota Special Olympics.
+As a high school, college, NBA player and executive Commissioner McKinney has been a sought after public speaker, and has used his vast experience and knowledge as a professional public speaker for many years.
+He has spoken on a myriad of leadership, life, and professional topics such as: Teamwork, Building the Proper Work Environment, Leadership, Developing New Business Sales, and How to Overcome Adversity, to name a few topics.
+He has spoken at University of Michigan, General Mills, Honeywell, ServiceMaster, The Waukegan Yacht Club, Ethan Allen, Prudential Life Insurance, Washington Decca Youth Leadership Institute, North Suburban Conference and Minnesota Special Olympics.